 - Fibres can brittle and dry in low humidity.

-- Establish a heating regime that keeps temperatures between 10°C and 20°C to better control humidity.
+- Implement a heating regime that keeps temperatures between 10°C and 20°C to better control humidity.

-- Although low temperature discourages pests and mould, do not allow temperature to drop below freezing.
+- don’t allow temperatures to drop below freezing.

-- Avoid storing textiles in natural problem areas of a building such as dry and hot top floors and humid basements.
+- Avoid storing textiles in natural problem areas of a building such as dry /hot floors or humid basements.

-- Avoid local problem areas.
-External walls can be damp and the vicinity of radiators and heaters too hot and dry for storing and displaying textiles.
+- Avoid local problem areas in your building.
+External walls can be damp and the area surrounding radiators and heaters can be too hot and dry for storing and displaying textiles.

-- Allow air to circulate by avoiding overcrowding in storage boxes and in hanging cupboards.
+- Allow air to circulate by avoiding overcrowding textiles in storage boxes and hanging cupboards.

-- If necessary, use humidifiers or dehumidifiers to control the museum environment.
+- Use humidifiers or dehumidifiers to control the museum environment if required.

-Make your museum a pest-free zone to give your textiles a longer life.
-Beetles, clothes moths, silverfish, rats, mice and even birds can infest textiles.
-Wool, silk, fur, hair and feathers are all sources of nutrition for certain insect larvae.
-Key signs that you have a pest problem include random holes in the surface of your textiles or droppings and pupae left on fabrics.
+Ensure your museum is a pest-free zone.
+Beetles, clothes moths, silverfish, rats, mice, and even birds can infest textiles.
+Wool, silk, fur, hair, and feathers are all sources of nutrition for certain insect larvae.
+Key signs that you have a pest problem include holes in the surface of your textiles or droppings and pupae left on fabrics.

 - Keep the museum environment cool and dry.

 - Clean rigorously, ensuring that both display and storage spaces are clear of rubbish.
-Extra attention should be given to areas of the museum near cafés and roof spaces where birds might nest.
+Pay close attention to areas of the museum near cafés and roof spaces where birds might nest.

-- Thoroughly examine new acquisitions and outgoing items.
+- Thoroughly examine new acquisitions to your collection and outgoing objects.

 - Check regularly for infestations in undisturbed, warm, dark places such as chimneys and fireplaces or under cabinets.

-- Screen any open windows with netting and keep doors closed.
+- Screen any open windows within display areas with netting and keep doors closed.

 - If you identify an infestation, isolate the source and contain it.
 Section off the area and seal infected items.

-- Hire a conservator to treat infested textiles or visit this site to learn about deep freezing textiles.
+- Hire a conservator to treat infested textiles or visit what’s eating your collection? to learn about deep freezing textiles.

 - Log all pest infestations to prevent recurrence.

-Mould, the scourge of basements and bathrooms, can occur whenever the environment is both warm and damp, with little air movement.
-It's hugely damaging to textiles and you'll spot it in the form of furry growth or scattered stains.
-The first sign of mould is usually a musty smell hanging in the still air.
+Mould can occur when an environment is both warm and damp, with little air movement.
+It’s extremely damaging to textiles, and you’ll spot it in the form of furry growth or scattered stains.
+The first sign of mould is usually a musty smell.